Skip to content

 }

-GOAP distinguishes between beliefs (optimistic predictions) and actual execution:
+GOAP distinguishes between the concepts of beliefs (optimistic predictions) and actual execution:

 This allows the planner to make plans based on expected outcomes while handling actual results properly: